-There are four copper-gold porphyry targets within the El Cobre Project: Encinal, El Porvenir, Norte and Villa Rica along an almost four kilometre trend.
-The porphyries are defined by distinct Cu-Au soil anomalies, discrete positive magnetic features and an extensive IP chargeability anomaly.
-The largest target area is the Villa Rica zone which has not been drill tested.
+There are four copper-gold porphyry targets within the EI Cobre Project: Encinal, EI Porvenir, Norte and Villa Rica along an almost four kilometre trend.
+The porphyries are defined by distinct Cu-Au soil anomalies, discrete positive magnetic features and extensive IP chargeability anomalies both at surface and at depth.
+The largest surface target area is the Villa Rica zone which has not been drill tested, and there are significant deep chargeability targets that have not been drill tested.
 Limited past RC and diamond drill testing at Encinal, El Porvenir and Norte has returned wide intercepts of porphyry copper-gold and narrow zones of intermediate sulphidation epithermal gold-silver vein mineralization.